ACCESS-NRI/access-hive.org.au/docs/models/running-a-model/running-access-cm.md

 # Copy, Edit, and Run an ACCESS-CM2 suite

 <div style="text-align: justify">
-ACCESS-CM2 is a set of sub-models (eg. UM, MOM, CICE, CABLE, OASIS) with a range of model parameters, input data, and computer related information, that need to be packaged together as a <i>suite</i> in order to run.
+ACCESS-CM2 is a set of submodels (eg. UM, MOM, CICE, CABLE, OASIS) with a range of model parameters, input data, and computer related information, that need to be packaged together as a <i>suite</i> in order to run.
 <br>
 Each ACCESS-CM2 suite has an ID, in the format <code>u-&lt;suite-name&gt;</code>, with <code>&lt;suite-name&gt;</code> being a unique identifier (e.g. <code>u-br565</code> is the CMIP6 release preindustrial experiment suite).
 <br>